oroinc/documentation/user_guide/intro_nav_history_fav_viewed.rst

 Favorites
 ---------

-The inks to all the pages that you have marked as "favorite" are displayed in this section.
+The links to all the pages that you have marked as "favorite" are displayed in this section.

 Add a Page to the "Favorites" List